conghd/AMA_Coding_Exercise/README.md

 Shifted string: 'nton!Welcome to Edmo'

 ## Error Handling
-The program ensures that the input string contains only letters.
+The program ensures that the input string contains  letters.
 If the shift value is larger than the string length, it wraps around properly.

 ## License